bpickens99/AI-for-WHCR/README.md

-# AI-for-USFWS-Migratory-Birds
+# AI-for-WHCR
 ### This repository contains R and Python code for conducting deep learning, computer vision analyses.
+Specifically, the code has been developed to detect and classify Whooping Crane.
 Please contact Brad Pickens, bradley_pickens@fws.gov, for more information or for questions.

 ### The realm covered here includes imagery management and preprocessing, annotation conversions, deep learning model training/testing, post-processing, and statistical analyses.
 Project-specific code is tailored to ongoing USFWS projects.